 1. Markers and Fibre-Tipped Pens

 Modern markers are usually used in graphic studios but can be used for fine art as well because their colors dry quickly, and they have excellent consistency.
-For creating overlay colors, the best option is solvent-based markers.
+To create overlay colors, the best option is solvent-based markers.
 It’s also a good idea to use pads to avoid color bleeding.

 2. Nib Pens